learn-co-curriculum/my_find_code_along/README.md

 ###Step 2
 For each element in the collection, you're going to `yield` to the block.
-This is a tough concept to grasp.
 Let's look at the code and break down what's happening.

 ```ruby
 def my_find(collection)